jflex-de/idea-jflex/README.md

 To build, follow the instructions on <http://www.jetbrains.org/intellij/sdk/docs/index.html> to get and configure the IntelliJ IDEA Community Edition source.
 Checkout the "nika" branch, which corresponds to build number 111, from which IntelliJ IDEA 11.0 was released.
+(See
+<http://www.jetbrains.org/pages/viewpage.action?pageId=983225> for more information about
+Community Edition branches.)

 Open the project in IntelliJ.
 Set the project JDK to 1.6, not 1.8 as mentioned in the above-linked docs.